Raven (Isabel LaRosa album)

-Raven is the debut studio album by Cuban-American singer-songwriter Isabel LaRosa.
+Raven is the debut studio album by American singer-songwriter Isabel LaRosa.
 It was released on April 18, 2025, through RCA Records and Slumbo Labs.
 The album was supported by several singles: "Favorite", "Pretty Boy", "Muse", "Home" and "Cry for You".

 Background and composition

 "There's just so much more that goes into putting together an entire body of work… I wanted the order to be really specific".

 LaRosa announced her album when she released "Home", on February 14, 2025.
 The album is about LaRosa's journey from teenager to adulthood.
-The album talks about heartbreaks and coping with loss, and was described as "Sensual yet vulnerable".
+The album talks about heartbreaks and coping with loss, and was described as "sensual yet vulnerable".
 In an earlier interview with Rolling Stone Australia, when asked about plans for a debut album, LaRosa responded, "Well I have lots of plans for many things.
 I'm keeping lots of secrets let's just say that."

 "The album title Raven represents something deeply personal to me, I've been obsessed with ravens and crows since I was little.
 There's also a sports team from my hometown in Maryland called the Ravens, so in many ways they represent where I grew up.
 Raven to me feels like it captures the feeling of the album, which is dark and moody, while still maintaining a personal and emotional aspect.
 It feels like a perfect representation of me".

 In a statement about the album, LaRosa explained the personal significance behind its title, Raven.
 She expressed a longstanding fascination with ravens and crows, noting that the bird also holds regional importance due to the Baltimore Ravens, a sports team from her hometown in Maryland.
 According to LaRosa, the title encapsulates the album's overall tone, describing it as "dark and moody," while also maintaining a personal and emotional resonance.
 She described Raven as "a perfect representation" of herself.